OpenSILEX/phis-docs-community/docs/experimental-organization.md

 - variable values are provided as real number, since Phis then stores numbers as [double-precision floating-point value](https://en.wikipedia.org/wiki/Double-precision_floating-point_format)
 - numerical values decimal separators should be dots `.` but commas `,` are tolerated
 - no character strings, "NA" included, are tolerated as variable values : if a variable value is unknown, do not write anything (see example below)
+- no quotes for URIs, dates or variable values

 In the following example, the added dataset exhibits information on two objects, one of them (URI1) displaying values for one variable at three different dates, and the other one (URI2) displaying values for two variables at the same dates :